Goldfinger (band): The Knife (2010–2020)

-Never Look Back (2020–present)
+Never Look Back (2020–2023)

 December 4, 2020, marked the release of Never Look Back with members John Feldmann, Charlie Paulson, Mike Herrera, Philip Sneed, and Nick Gross.
 It is the first album since 2008's Hello Destiny to feature Paulson, the group's original guitarist.

 On December 10, 2020, the band held an online-only release party in support of the album where they live streamed an entire set.
 Due to the Coronavirus pandemic, an in-person event was not feasible.

 On July 29, 2022, the band announced the deluxe version of Never Look Back, which features three rerecorded tracks (that of Here in Your Bedroom with Avril Lavigne, Superman with Biffy Clyro, and 99 Red Balloons) and four new bonus tracks.
 It was released on August 5.
 The band started playing shows again in late 2022 and early 2023, with the Planet Smashers, Mustard Plug, and Catch 22.

+Nine Lives (2024–present)

 On July 19, 2024, the band, alongside Less Than Jake, released a cover of Morgan Wallen's "I Had Some Help".

 On July 11, 2025, the band released a new track titled "Freaking Out A Bit", which was co-written alongside Blink-182 members Mark Hoppus and Travis Barker.
 Hoppus sings on the track.
+The single "Chasing Amy" was released on November 7.
+On January 7, 2026, the band announced their ninth studio album Nine Lives, which released on January 23.
+The album features collaborations with Jim Lindberg, Spencer Charnas, Zac Carper, Iann Dior, and El Hefe.